Wenqi-Ge/wenqi-ge.github.io/_pages/about.md

 I am currently pursuing my M.Sc. at SusTech's [RcvLab](https://uav.hkust.edu.hk/), under the guidance of Prof. [Hong Zhang](https://scholar.google.com.hk/citations?user=u8Q0_xsAAAAJ&hl=zh-CN&oi=ao).
 Prior to this, I earned my B's degree from the [HeFei University of Technology](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University.

-My primary research interests encompass robotics and scene understanding, with a particular emphasis on scene understanding, scementic mapping, and final step of robot task.
+My primary research interests encompass robotics and scene understanding, with a particular emphasis on scene understanding, scementic, and final step.

-If you have any good ideas or cooperation intentions, please feel free to contact me at winkyge99@gmail.com :)
+If you have any good ideas or cooperation intentions, please feel free to contact me at zqiaoac@connect.ust.hk :)

 Education
 ======
+* Ph.D., Hong Kong University of Science and Technology, 2022 - Present
+  * Department of Electronic and Computer Engineering

 * M.S.
 Control Engineering, Shanghai Jiao Tong University, 2019 - 2022
   * Department of Automation, School of Electronics, Information and Electrical Engineering